karlkedrovsky/kedrovsky-hugo/content/resume.md

 * Writing and maintaining Cobol programs and managing a team developers responsibly those systems.
-* Implemented a data warehousing system using the Informix database used for business intelligence reporting.
+* Implementing a data warehousing system using the Informix database used for business intelligence reporting.
-* Led the development team that implemented a Java/JEE online trading system.
+* Leading the development team that implemented a Java/JEE online trading system.

 #### Programmer - Telmark Incorporated